-General personality traits Consumption-specific personality traits - Dogmatism - Innovativeness - Compliance - Social directedness or other directed - Expertise and Involvement - Opinion leadership - Self confidence - Early adopters (high confidence) versus late majority or Laggards (low confidence) - Impulsiveness - Deal prone - Need for cognition - High versus Low - Extroversion -Prefer to shop with others than alone; Socially directed. -Openness to experience - Variety novelty seeker; Innovative -Conscientiousness - Careful; Logical and rational - Agreeable - Socially directed; Looks towards others for help, advice and decision, Compliant.

-individuals' Brand Personality: Just as have personal make-up with characteristics/traits/qualities, similarly products/services also have personalities.
+General personality traits Consumption-specific personality traits - Dogmatism - Innovativeness west as - Compliance - Social directedness or other directed Expertise and Involvement Opinion leadership - Self confidence -Early adopters (high confidence) versus late majority or 7550n Laggards (low confidence) - Impulsiveness Deal prone - Need for cognition High versus Low - Extroversion Prefer to shop with others than alone; Socially directed. -Openness to experience Variety novelty seeker; Innovative -Conscientiousness Careful; Logical and rational - Agreeable Socially directed; Looks towards others for help, advice and decision, Compliant. or convenience personality in differential and allogations of the second different is come at A PART OF THE STREET with individuals have personal make-up a as Personality: Just characteristics/traits/qualities, similarly products/services also have personalities.
 Brand personality refers to a set of characteristics/qualities similar to human beings that become associated with a brand.
 Based on their understanding, consumers' begin to ascribe certain characteristics or traits to a brand.
 This association between the characteristic/trait and the brand gets generated out of the manner in which it is positioned by the marketer.
 Thereafter, consumers match the product and/or brand personalities, with their own personalities, self-image and self concept; and they buy those where they find a close or perfect match.
 Sometimes they buy such product/brands that help them bolster their weak or inferior self.
 Some personality traits with examples of brands are mentioned below: